pattonj6/RepData_PeerAssessment2/NOAA_stormdata.md

 ## Synopsis

 In this report we are analyzing the U.S. National Oceanic and Atmospheric Administration's (NOAA) storm database.
-The database has tracking for events in the US 50 states as well as 22 other locations like US territorities  (e.g. Guam, American Samoa).
-Tornados, heat, and wind are the top 3 events that measured the highest number of combined injuries + fatalities.
-We combined injuries and fatalities into a single metric to determine the ranking.
-Extreme heat-related events appear to
+The database has tracking for events in the US 50 states as well as 22 other locations like US territorities  (e.g. Guam, American Samoa) which will be ignored for this analysis.
+Tornados, heat, and thunderstorm (TSTM) wind are the top 3 injury and death events over the measured 61 year period.
+Interestingly, the average number of injuries and average fatalities for all "heat-related" events and hurricane/typhoon stand out above the baseline data.
+This means that on average, when these events occur, they injure or kill more people than even tornados.

 ## Loading and Processing the Data